Sagar0-0/Sagar0-0/README.md

 </h1>
 <br>

+- ▶️ **YouTube**
 - 🤖 **AI Enthusiast**
 - 🚀 **Currently working on PYTHON**
 - 👨‍💻 **Ask me about Android application development**
 - 🤝 **Looking forward to collaborate on Open source projects**
-- 💬 **Feel free to reach me out for any help**
-- ⚡ **Fun fact #1 : Human brain is so trained to disagree the fact that it's just a program in an artificial simulation**
+- ⚡ **Fun fact : Human brain is so trained to disagree the fact that it's just a program in an artificial simulation**
 <br>

 <hr>